bitDecayGames/flixel-framebuffer/README.md

 ## Example

-The underlying unshaded rotating diamond sprite sheet
+**Base Unshaded Sprite** - The underlying unshaded rotating diamond sprite sheet

 ![Unshaded](./assets/images/diamond.png)

-The normal map data.
-This one was crafted by hand, but there are various tools out there to help with creating normal maps.
+**Normal Map** - This one was crafted by hand, but there are various tools out there to help with creating normal maps.
-* An interesting tool I stumbled across while building this repo is [Laigter on itch.io](https://azagaya.itch.io/laigter), which is available as a "Name your own price" tool for creating normal maps along with other image data for 2D sprites.

 ![Normal Map](./assets/images/diamond_norm.png)
+> * An interesting tool I stumbled across while building this repo is [Laigter on itch.io](https://azagaya.itch.io/laigter), which is available as a "Name your own price" tool for creating normal maps along with other image data for 2D sprites.

-The height map data.
-Black represents further away from the camera.
+**Height Map** - Black represents further away from the camera.
 The lighter the pixel, the closer toward the camera.

 ![Height Map](./assets/images/diamond_height.png)

-The final product with the animation playing and two lights added into the scene.
+**Post Shader** - The final product with the animation playing and two lights added into the scene.

 ![Shaded](./art/spin.gif)